-Her groundbreaking work with chimpanzees and efforts in wildlife conservation have raised awareness around the world.
-Learn how she maintains a positive outlook.
+Her work with chimpanzees and in wildlife conservation has raised awareness around the world.
+In this story from January 2001, she shares how she keeps a positive outlook.

 For more than 40 years, I have studied some of our closest relatives in the animal kingdom.
 Much of that time I lived among the chimpanzees of Gombe National Park in Tanzania, East Africa, observing them for hours, filling notebooks with accounts of their behavior.